· 10 min read

 4. Optimal send time: Let AI determine when each subscriber opens

-Tools like Sequenzy make advanced personalization accessible with AI-powered features that automate much of the complexity.
+Tools like Sequenzy ($19/mo with free trial) make advanced personalization accessible with AI-powered features that automate much of the complexity.

 Want better personalization tools?